 Safety is not a sequential step but instead is paramount to each part of the 5S System.

 There are many obvious and not-so-obvious benefits to the 5S System.

-- Less wasted space – with each square meter of floor space costing money, most businesses will benefit from the removal of superfluous equipment or the re-organization of existing equipment.
-This maximizes the profitability of the production facility.
+With each square meter of floor space costing money, most businesses will benefit from removing superfluous equipment or re-organizing existing equipment.

-- Fewer injuries – when done correctly, organized workspaces reduce the frequency and intensity of manual labor for workers.
+When done correctly, organized workspaces reduce the frequency and intensity of manual labor for workers.

-- Higher morale – employees using the 5S system feel empowered to do better since their valuable input is listened to and then implemented by management.
+Employees using the 5S system feel empowered to do better since their valuable input is listened to and then implemented by management.